tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/基础图片处理/格式转换_intl_en.md

 An image can be processed:

-- Upon download
+- During download
-- Upon upload
+- During upload
-- In cloud
+- In the cloud

 ## Restrictions